CyrianCrPro/AI-Driven-NFT-Classification/README.md

   - **PyTorch:** Version 1.7 or higher with CUDA support.
 [Pytorch Website](https://pytorch.org/get-started/locally/)
   - **CUDA Toolkit:** Version compatible with your PyTorch installation (commonly CUDA 10.2 or newer).
 [CUDA Toolkit Website](https://developer.nvidia.com/cuda-downloads)

+Currently, PyTorch on Windows only supports Python 3.8-3.11; Python 2.x is not supported.

 ### 3. Configuration and Environment Setup

 - **CUDA and cuDNN:**